mohini-sri90/docs/docs/dtmanage.md

 ![Operations Home Page](images/dtmanage/console-monitor-home.png)

 The cluster statistics include some performance statistics and memory usage information.
-As for the application list, there are two options to take note of: **ended apps** and **system apps**.
-The first option will include all ended applications that are still in the resource manager history.
-The second option will include system apps, which are apps like the App Data Tracker that are developed by DataTorrent and used to add functionality to your DataTorrent cluster.
+As for the application list, take note of **ended apps**.
+This includes all ended applications that are still in the resource manager history.

 ### Instance Page